patternfly/patternfly-elements/docs/content/develop/step-1a.md

 ## Prerequisites

-Clone the [PatternFly Elements repo](https://github.com/patternfly/patternfly-elements) and run the install command from the root of the repository.
+Clone the [PatternFly Elements repository](https://github.com/patternfly/patternfly-elements) and run the install command from the root of the directory.

 ```
 npm install